Exploring Research on Alzheimer’s Disease and other Types of Dementia

 Donovan Takes the Telephone Interview for Cognitive Status

 One of the richest data sources available to study cognition and aging is the Health and Retirement Study (HRS).
 This nationally representative survey includes questions to help assess cognition, but many researchers may use this data without actually knowing the questions behind the variables—don’t be That Guy! (or Gal!)
-Listen to a HRS team member coach Matt as he administers the Telephone Interview for Cognitive Status (TICS) to Donovan, who is surprisingly good at recalling types of birds.
+Listen to Dr. Lindsay Ryan, an HRS team member, coach Matt as he administers the Telephone Interview for Cognitive Status (TICS) to Donovan, who is surprisingly good at recalling types of birds.